PipesAndFiltersProject/StudentPassing/README.md

 ## How do I get set up?

-For the OHAR course project, you can view the code in BitBucket using your browser, but it is *very* inconvenient.
+For the OHAR course project, you can view the code in GitHub using your browser, but it is *very* inconvenient.
 It is strongly recommended to download / git clone the projects to your own machine and view the code using an IDE (Visual Studio, Eclipse, or similar).

 ---
 You can also use the [provided script](getAllComponents.sh) to download **all** needed libraries, including this project you are looking at here.
 So **copy this script file** to your machine, and then **run the script in some empty directory outside this or any other project directory**!
 Otherwise you will create a mess.

-The script downloads Boost 1.72.0 as a zip file and git clones other libraries and project components from GitHub and BitBucket. wget and git must be installed to use this script.
+The script downloads Boost 1.72.0 as a zip file and git clones other libraries and project components from GitHub. wget and git must be installed to use this script.

 Script should work also on Windows with wget and git, just rename it to .bat and execute it.